-Real property contractors are required to pay PST on the goods they purchase, bring, send or receive delivery of in BC for the purposes of fulfilling a contract for the supply and installation of affixed machinery or improvements to real property, unless a specific exemption applies.
+Real property contractors are required to pay PST on the goods they obtain for the purposes of fulfilling a contract for the supply and installation of affixed machinery or improvements to real property, unless a specific exemption applies.
 When a contractor pays PST, they do not charge their customers PST on their contracts to improve real property.